elipettingale/better-bitwarden/readme.md

 ## How to use

 - Open a tab with Bitwarden.
-- Styles are automaticall injected.
+- Styles are automatically injected.